SmartWeaveDAO/Protocol-spec/README.md

 1. `canEvolve` property set to `true` MUST be added to the initial state.
 2. `evolve` interaction MUST be added to the original contract source, it MUST set the `evolve` property in the state to `action.input.value` - new contract source transaction id.
-3. `evolve` interaction MUST be conditioned to the owner of the contract.
+3. `evolve` interaction CAN be conditioned to the owner of the contract.
 4. New contract source MUST be posted as transaction on Arweave (same data field and tag rules apply as to the original contract source), an example of such:

 ```js